(con't from Part I)

 The way to deal with these difficult rhythms is to figure them out at a slow tempo and then commit them to memory.

-To prevent this, we need to get into the habit of continually looking ahead at the notes and rhythms coming up; that we don't get caught staring at the music that we just played, but be prepared for the notes coming up; to do this, we need to keep our eyes a beat or two ahead of the notes we're playing, all the time.
+To get around this we need to get into the habit of continually looking ahead at the notes and rhythms coming up -- that we don't get caught staring at the music that we just played but instead be prepared for the notes coming up; to do this we need to keep our eyes a beat or two ahead of the notes we're playing, all the time.

-This skill, like all of the above elements, requires and uses a combination of all the previous ones; we need to be totally focused on the task at hand, see the music on the page in larger groups of notes, not individual beats, and recognize rhythms and patterns; then, as we play one measure, our eyes are always scanning ahead so nothing will catch us off guard.
+This skill works in combination with the others; we need to be totally focused on the task at hand, see the music on the page in larger groups of notes, not individual beats, and recognize rhythms and patterns; then, as we play one measure, our eyes are always scanning ahead so nothing will catch us off guard.

-Finally, it's inevitable that we'll make a mistake when we're sight reading; we all aim for 100% accuracy, but eventually we're going to miss a note; it's just a fact of life.
+Finally, it's inevitable that we'll make a mistake when we're sight reading; we all aim for 100% accuracy, but eventually, sooner or later, we're going to miss a note -- it's just a fact of life.

-That being said, a small mistake is no reason for our sight reading performance to completely fall apart; some mistakes however are definitely worse than others; a missed note is unfortunate, but a wrong rhythm or faulty counting can completely throw us off track.
+That being said, a small mistake is no reason for our sight reading performance to completely fall apart; some mistakes however are definitely worse than others; a missed note or incorrect note is unfortunate, but a wrong rhythm or faulty counting can completely throw us off track.

 As we sight read, there's a definite hierarchy for our attention: